About This Episode

 Abdullah Al-Arian 22:40

 And I think to a certain extent, the sports boycott of apartheid South Africa provides a really interesting model.
-In another chapter, I go back to the 1950s and 60s when Gamal Abdel Nasser decides to spearhead the establishment of the Confederation of African Football.
+In another chapter, I go back to the 1950s and 60s, when Gamal Abdel Nasser decides to spearhead the establishment of the Confederation of African Football.
 There are only four countries that are invited to compete at the first African Cup.
+One of those is South Africa.
+But once they insist on fielding an all-white team and preventing any Black players from competing with the South African football team, immediately CAF makes a decision to banish the team.
+And in fact, it was never reinstated for several decades until the fall of apartheid.

 And so CAF basically went on and existed for many decades without South Africa’s participation because it was very explicit in its endorsement and use of apartheid.
-And I think there’s a model there that a number of activist movements and organizations, and of course all of Palestinian civil society, which has endorsed the BDS movement going back well over a decade, have all come together and basically endorsed the same position vis-a-vis the Israeli state and its competitions or its participation in international competitions.
+And I think there’s a model there that a number of activist movements and organizations — and of course all of Palestinian civil society, which has endorsed the BDS movement going back well over a decade — have all come together and basically endorsed the same position vis-à-vis the Israeli state and its competitions or its participation in international competitions.

-And again, there are several elements to this question.
-One of which I think is interesting is people who’ve been looking more recently at the question of sports washing, this has become a recent buzzword.
+And again, there are several elements to this question, one of which I think is interesting — people who’ve been looking more recently at the question of sportswashing.
+This has become a recent buzzword: the idea that states are using their footballing interest or their sports interests as a means of deflecting attention from their most abusive policies.

-And so one of the examples is when Israel planned to play the Argentinian National Football team in the lead-up to the 2018 World Cup.
-And so this was supposed to be a warm-up, friendly match for Argentina.
-It was scheduled to be played, I believe in Haifa or somewhere else.
-And then at the last minute and again, this was just weeks after the Trump administration had moved the US Embassy to Jerusalem thereby cementing the US acceptance of Israel’s illegal annexation of the city.
+And so one of the examples is when Israel planned to play the Argentinian national football team in the lead-up to the 2018 World Cup.
+This was supposed to be a warm-up friendly match for Argentina.
+It was scheduled to be played, I believe, in Haifa or somewhere else.
+And then at the last minute — and again, this was just weeks after the Trump administration had moved the US Embassy to Jerusalem, thereby cementing the US acceptance of Israel’s illegal annexation of the city — the Israeli Football Association moved the match to Jerusalem, to be played there, almost as a means of yet again affirming its sovereignty over the city.

-The same can be said for instance, about Puma, the sportswear company that, of course, has been sponsoring clubs in illegal Israeli settlements in the West Bank.
+So I think it’s crucial to see the extent to which this isn’t simply about deflecting the actions, but in fact, sport has been used quite aggressively as a means of cementing certain claims.
+The same can be said, for instance, about Puma, the sportswear company that of course has been sponsoring clubs in illegal Israeli settlements in the West Bank.
 And of course, there’s a massive boycott campaign of Puma because this only serves to legitimize the illegal annexation and appropriation of Palestinian land.

 Yara Hawari 27:19

 Thank you so much, Abdullah.
-You’ve made me think about football in a completely different way, and I think you’ve given our listeners a really important insight into how football has been used in the Middle East.
-Not only by oppressive regimes, but also those who tried to mobilize against these regimes.
+You’ve made me think about football in a completely different way, and I think you’ve given our listeners a really important insight into how football has been used in the Middle East — not only by oppressive regimes, but also those who tried to mobilize against these regimes.
+Thank you so much for joining me on Rethinking Palestine, and we hope to have you back very soon.

 Abdullah Al-Arian 27:44